Minus Coagulopathy (Blood Coagulation Disorder Due to Deficiency of Coagulation Factors) in Dogs

 Prognosis and follow-up care

 - The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the specific type of coagulopathyCoagulopathy refers to a blood coagulation disorder that can lead to an increased tendency to bleed or excessive clotting.
 Causes can include genetic factors, diseases, certain medications, or liver dysfunction., the availability of treatments, and the ability to control bleeding.
-Some hereditary forms require lifelong treatment.
+For some hereditary forms, lifelong treatment is required.

 Outlook on current research